National Rally: 2010s

+2020s

+In October 2021, Le Pen met with Fidesz leader and Hungarian Prime Minister Viktor Orbán, Polish Prime Minister Mateusz Morawiecki from the Law and Justice (PiS) party, and Slovenian Democratic Party leader and Slovenian Prime Minister Janez Janša.
+Both PiS and Fidesz had previously rejected cooperation with Le Pen in 2019.
+Orbán subsequently supported Le Pen during the 2022 French presidential election.
+Morawiecki later expressed openness to the RN joining the European Conservatives and Reformists Group in February 2024.

+Relations with the AfD deteriorated in early 2024, following Le Pen's disagreements with the AfD members' discussions over remigration and the AfD questioning French control of Mayotte.
+In May 2024, the RN announced it would end its alliance with the AfD in the next European Parliament term.

+During the 2024 French legislative election, Israeli minister Amichai Chikli expressed support for Le Pen and the National Rally, and suggested that Likud leader and Israeli Prime Minister Benjamin Netanyahu shared his views, prompting a rebuke by President Macron.
+Chikli later described his relations with the RN, stating it was "natural that conservative leaders will have good relations with conservative leaders all across the globe".

+During and after the 2024 United States presidential election, the National Rally distanced itself from Trump, banning its MPs from commenting on the election.

 Election results

 The National Front was a marginal party in 1973, the first election it participated in, but the party made its breakthrough in the 1984 European Parliament election, where it won 11% of the vote and ten MEPs.
 Following this election, the party's support mostly ranged from around 10 to 15%, although it saw a drop to around 5% in some late 2000s elections.
 Since 2010, the party's support seems to have increased towards its former heights.
 The party managed to advance to the final round of the 2002 French presidential election, although it failed to attract much more support after the initial first round vote.
 In the late 2000s the party suffered decline in elections.
 Under Marine Le Pen's presidency the party has increased its vote share significantly.
 The National Front came first in a national election for the first time during the 2014 European elections, when it gained 24% of the vote.
 During the 2017 presidential election the party advanced to the second round of the election for the second time, and doubled the percentage it received in the 2002 presidential election, earning 34%.
 In the 2019 European elections the rebranded National Rally retained its spot as first party.